The Shadow Court

 The Shadow Court is a tabletop role-playing game supplement released by White Wolf Publishing in January 1997 for use with their horror fantasy game Changeling: The Dreaming, and is part of the larger World of Darkness series.

 The book was developed by Ian Lemke and written by Brian Campbell, Jackie Cassada, and Nicky Rea, who wrote it with a theme of balance and the disruption thereof.
 It was well received by critics for its writing and atmosphere, and for being useful in game campaigns.

 Contents

-Some of the interactions in Changeling: The Dreaming involve Seelie (good fae) and Unseelie (evil fae).
+Some of the interactions in Changeling: The Dreaming involve Seelie and Unseelie fae.
 The Shadow Court describes Unseelie society, including their traditions, factions, relationships with other evil creatures, festivities, abilities and magic, and their activities on the night of Samhain.
 The book provides the storyteller with information and advice about how to present Unseelie non-player characters.
 The book also describes several notable Unseelie personalities.